Category

 Free during preview as of mid-2026.
 Verify on NotebookLM's site.

 DaVinci Resolve is the most generous free editing tool.
 The free version includes editing, color grading, audio post, and visual effects at industry quality.
-For video essayists who want a free professional-grade editor, this is the answer.

 Best for: Solo video essayists who need a professional editor without subscription.